gravitational/teleport/docs/4.2/admin-guide.md

     # command line (CLI) users via password+HOTP
     web_listen_addr: 0.0.0.0:3080

-    # The DNS name the proxy HTTPS endpoint as accessible by cluster users.
+    # The DNS name of the proxy HTTPS endpoint as accessible by cluster users,
+    # cluster clients, trusted clusters and nodes joining the cluster via
+    # Teleport IoT/node tunneling.
     # Defaults to the proxy's hostname if not specified.
 If running multiple
     # proxies behind a load balancer, this name must point to the load balancer
     # (see public_addr section below)